This information is for you if you are considering treatment for symptoms of the menopause.

 Treatment for premature menopause involves the replacement of hormones in the form of either HRT or the combined oral contraceptive pill.
 Both are effective in treating hot flushes and keeping your bones strong.

-While the combined oral contraceptive pill has the advantage of also providing contraception, HRT is a safer option if you have high blood pressure.
+The combined oral contraceptive pill has the advantage of also providing contraception.
+HRT may be a safer option if you have other conditions, such as high blood pressure or diabetes.

 If you are thinking about getting pregnant, you will need a referral to a fertility specialist.
 Your healthcare professional may also suggest referral to a menopause specialist.